2006 Detroit Tigers season

-The 2006 Detroit Tigers season was the team's 106th season.
-They won the ALCS.
-They represented the American League in the World Series before falling to the St. Louis Cardinals 4 games to 1.
-The season was their 106th since they entered the AL in 1901.
-It was their seventh season since opening Comerica Park in 2000, and the first since 1993 where the team finished with a winning record and made the playoffs for the first time since 1987.
+The 2006 Detroit Tigers won the American League Championship Series (ALCS) and therefore represented the American League in the World Series.
+They lost the series, falling to the St. Louis Cardinals 4 games to 1.
+The season was their 106th since entering the American League in 1901, and it was their seventh season since opening Comerica Park in 2000.
+The 2006 team was also the first team since 1993 to finish with a winning record and the first team since 1987 to reach the playoffs.